 Larder units usually feature as part of a run of cupboards in a fitted kitchen.
 Clever storage adds a balance between form and function.
 With pull out base cabinets, corner cabinets and lift up systems, there are several neat options which can be incorporated in your kitchen and maximise storage space.
+Read our guide to Kitchen Storage Ideas to get more information.
 These can make life easier in a compact kitchen.

 4. Scale down… …your appliances

 There are many options for smaller kitchens when it comes to appliances.
 Built in ovens can be installed in a vertical column to save space, as well as adding compact ovens, microwaves and steam ovens.
 Slimline dishwashers offer ideal space savers with a decent nine place setting and hobs offer a linear design or domino configuration to save valuable worktop space.
 Ask your kitchen designer for advice on smart ways to fit them in.

 No room for a breakfast bar?Are you sure? says Dennis.
 “A simple overhang has the potential to fit in the teeniest of spaces, providing a neat eating spot for two”.
 Having a place to sit and have a morning tea or coffee or an area to take a break is essential.
 Recently, Dennis designed a seating area for clients in West Wickham who desired a small dining area for breakfast and morning teas and coffee.
 The table sits lower then the kitchen worktop and there is a handy drawer for place mats and napkins which pulls out.

 If your kitchen is truly tiny, it’s wise to keep the design simple, as you’re likely to have a lot going on in a compact area.
 Stick to one or two colours and choose similar shades for cabinets and walls.
 A small sink means more worktop space and a built-in extractor fan preserves the line of a cabinet run – and may offer a smidgen of extra storage above, too.